aprospero/can-mtdc-logger/doc/lib_help.md

 ## Initialization

-It doesn't need much to get Sorella™ up and running.
-It needs some means how to allocate memory and how to emit log messages.
-The API defines two function pointer definitions in order to provide these.
+It ain't need a lot to get Sorella™ up and running.
+Provide the ability to allocate memory and optionally log messages, that's it.
+The API defines two function pointer definitions in order to provide those.

 #### typedef alloc_fn

-It is expected that a function of this type returns a pointer to available memory which is at least  **__size** bytes long and reserved for a Sorella™ instance.
-Platform specific alignment restrictions are supposed to be handled internally in the functon.
+Defines a function that is expected to return a pointer to available and reserved memory which is at least  **__size** bytes long.
+Platform specific alignment restrictions are supposed to be handled internally.
+If there is not enough memory available it should return 'zero'.

 ```c
 typedef  void * (* alloc_fn) (size_t __size);